Daiwa House REIT Investment Corporation

 The Asset Manager works to enhance internal education and training so that officers and employees are able to pursue the best interests of investors.
 Specifically, when it comes to internal education, we utilize a group textbook that provides easy-to-understand explanations by means of various case studies in order to ensure that Daiwa House Group employees (including fixed-term employees, temporary employees and parttime employees) are able to engage in proper decisions and actions according to “With our customers” and the other elements of the Principles of Corporate Ethics and Code of Conduct in their routine operations.
 As for internal training, we carry out compliance training on a continual basis to ensure that all officers and employees are acutely aware of pursuing the best interests of investors.
 We also include an assessment of whether employees are taking action on compliance with a continual awareness of other social demands in their performance evaluations.
 In so doing, we seek to raise awareness among our officers and employees.

-Compliance training 8 times 9 times 12 times 12 times 12 times
+Compliance training 4 times 4 times 4 times 4 times

 Prevention of Corruption